kcibv/git-tutorial/src/cli.md

 # Use Git via the Command-Line interface

-This page will show how to perform the main git operations using the git Command-Line Interface (CLI) and it will do so by walking the reader through the creation of a text-based contact book, where every contact item is a text file.
+This page will show you how to perform the main git operations using the git Command-Line Interface (CLI) and it will do so by walking you through the creation of a text-based contact book, where every contact item is a text file.